Gekkio/mooneye-gb/README.markdown

 4. Run the test ROM on real hardware.
 If the test ROM made an invalid hypothesis, go back to 1.
 5. Replicate the behaviour in the emulator

-All test ROMs are manually run with a Gameboy Pocket (model MGB-001) and a Gameboy Advance SP (model AGS-101).
+All test ROMs are manually run with a Gameboy Pocket (model MGB-001), Gameboy Color (model CGB-001) and a Gameboy Advance SP (model AGS-101).

 ## Performance